 Our financial position remains sound.
 We have managed our finances effectively, enabling us to resource our organisational priorities appropriately.
-The unit cost of cases has increased somewhat to a little under £1,800.
+The unit cost of cases increased this year but remains below £2,000 even without taking into account the complaint from the large group of students.

-We continue to cultivate a positive working culture, with appropriate attention paid to health and safety and to promoting diversity and inclusion.
-Supporting our staff has been particularly important during the pandemic, and we continued to take steps to support and promote wellbeing.
+We continue to cultivate a positive working culture, with appropriate attention paid to health and safety and to supporting staff wellbeing, and to promoting diversity and inclusion.

-Our Operating Report for 2021 reports progress against our Operating Plan 2020.
+Our Operating Report for 2022 reports progress against our Operating Plan 2022.
 It sets out what we have done during the year to advance each of our strategic priorities and includes both ongoing areas of work and new initiatives.